zce/velite/docs/guide/using-mdx.md

 }
 ```

-### How to bundle MDX?
+### What if I want to bundle MDX?

-If your scenario can ignore the size of data and duplication of code, bundling MDX is really a better choice because it has better portability.
+If you can make do with the increased output size, bundling MDX can be a good option for better portability.

 You can install the following packages to bundle MDX: